kylos1/CrossCompileQtForRpi/README.md

 - Localization https://youtu.be/JtTtzYZ_Nk0

 # Prepare RPI
 Install the lastest 64bit Raspberry Pi OS with desktop and update the system.

-Before making an upgrade we will put on hold the installation of libqt6* libraries, these libraries.
+Before making an upgrade we will put on hold the installation of libqt6* libraries, these libraries can conflict with our qt creator installation that will be done later.

 Note : (During the upgrade you will be asked (Y/N) whether new packages will be installed.
 If a new package Qt6 is proposed, abort the installation and add it to the sudo apt-mark hold as listed below)
 ```